 As time passed Jeff became self-employed and gained much valuable experience working on several different farms.
 At the same time Jeff, Tony and Eileen built up the poultry business and went into partnership together.
 Now, approximately 40 years later Jeff is running the business.
 Tony & Eileen enjoyed their retirement years living on the farm.
 Jeff's own 4 children grew up helping on the farm just as he did.

-Much has changed in agriculture since Cracknell's Farm started around 6 decades ago: mechanisation has made for greater efficiencies; legislation for increased difficulty, and bureaucracy for much more paper.
+Much has changed in agriculture since Cracknell's Farm started around 7 decades ago: mechanisation has made for greater efficiencies; legislation for increased difficulty, and bureaucracy for a lot more paper.
 One thing that has remained a constant on Cracknell's Farm is the same work ethic and pride in producing a top-notch product which once sampled makes most chicken taste second-rate.

 We celebrated Tony's 90th birthday in 2018 by enjoying a home-grown roast dinner - yummy.